 How to Sell Your Team on Telehealth

-4 Ways to Attract Internal Buy-In for Telehealth Programs
+Four Ways to Attract Internal Buy-In for a New Telehealth Program

 As more consumers of healthcare services learn about telehealth, more are expressing interest in using these new digital services.
 In fact, 65% of patients with a primary care provider would be willing to see them through a telehealth visit.
 You can use this information to your advantage when trying to sell your colleagues on telehealth.

 Talk to your team about how this technology can make your patient’s lives easier.
 With an effective telehealth system in place, your patients can quickly login to the internet to consult with their doctor instead of having to make the trip for an in-person visit.